-- Mobilisation is very important; using your leg muscles will reduce the risk of clots in the back of the legs (DVT). - Bath or shower as normal. - Any of the stitches on the skin will often melt away by themselves but some surgeons use stitches that need to be removed and in this case arrangements will be made for this to be done. - You are likely to feel tired and may need to rest in the daytime from time to time for a month or more, this will gradually improve. - It is important to avoid stretching the wound particularly in the first weeks after surgery.
-Therefore, avoid constipation and heavy lifting.
-The body will gradually lay down strong scar tissue around the supporting stitches over a few months. - Avoiding constipation
+- Mobilisation is very important; using your leg muscles will reduce the risk of clots in the back of the legs (DVT) - Bath or shower as normal. - Do not use tampons for 6 weeks and avoid douching the vagina - The stitches in your abdominal wound may need to be removed or may dissolve away.
+If the stitches need to be removed usually the district nurse will visit you at home to do this - Any of the stitches under the skin in the vagina will melt away by themselves.
+The surface knots of the stitches may appear on your underwear or pads after about 2 weeks, this is quite normal.
+There may be little bleeding again after about 2 weeks when the surface knots fall off, this is nothing to worry about - You are likely to feel tired and may need to rest in the daytime from time to time for a month or more, this will gradually improve - It is important to avoid putting pressure on the sling particularly in the first weeks after surgery.
+Therefore, avoid constipation and heavy lifting. - Avoiding constipation